cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 # Homepage Iteration

 ### 📝 Intro
-The main challenge / theme with this iteration of the homepage was “realignment”.
+The main challenge / theme with this iteration of the homepage is “realignment”.
 Making sure that it serves the core purpose of the website, satisfying visitors needs and it is also aligned with the voice and brand of the CA COVID response.

 ### 🥅 Goals
 - Test with our audiences if the redesign is aligned with the websites core values and users needs